 Membership of the NPHIC consists of:

-Secretariat support is provided by the Australian Institute of Health and Welfare, Child Welfare and Prisoner Health Unit, Canberra.
+Secretariat support is provided by the Australian Institute of Health and Welfare, Justice and Education Unit, Canberra.

 PO Box 570